hackerb9/ugrep/README.md

 ### Not hard

-If you wish the file to be accessible to all users on your machine, place it in `/usr/local/share/unicode/UnicodeData.txt`.
+Or, if you wish the file to be accessible to all users on your machine, place it in `/usr/local/share/unicode/UnicodeData.txt`.

 ## Fun things to try: